Hybrid Search¶

 reranker_query |

-String | Override query text for cross-encoder |
+String | Override query text for a cross-encoder (ignored for MaxSim) |

 Fusion Methods¶